e1miran/Now-Playing-Serato/README.md

 ### HTTP Server Mode

 __Now Playing__ has the ability to serve a web page after a song change.
 This option allows users to utilize features such as the OBS Browser source for dynamically changing content.
-Connecting to __Now Playing__'s web server will give either a web page that is empty except for an HTTP refresh directive or a title card.
-The title card is generated by taking the template file and replacing
-'$artiststring' or '$songstring' with the values generated by Serato.
-After serving the title card, it is deleted and the HTTP refresh directives are again returned.
-The title card is regenerated for every song change.
+There are three URLs supported:

+* /index.html (or /index.htm or just /)

+This URL generates either a title card based upon the preconfigured template or a refresh document.
+The title card will be given exactly once upon connection with the refresh document being returned in subsequent connections until a new track has been detected.
+This process allows for using fades and other HTML tricks.

+* /cover.jpg or /cover.png

+This URL will return the cover image, if available.
+It recommended to use the '{{ coverurl }}' template variable to determine which one to use.
+Note that the format (JPEG or PNG) is entirely dependent upon the store image in the media.  __Now Playing__ does not do image conversion or support more than JPEG or PNG images.

+* /favicon.ico

+This URL will return __Now Playing__'s icon.

+#### Extra Content

+For security reasons, __Now Playing__ will ONLY serve either the HTTP refresh page or the titlecard.
+Any other content (images, CSS, JavaScript libraries, etc) must come from another source.

-#### More on Template Files
+## More on Template Files

-In order to provide maximum formatting flexibility, [Jinja2 template][https://jinja.palletsprojects.com/en/2.11.x/templates/] files are used to format the output.  __Now Playing__ provides several example templates that may be modified as necessary to suit your needs.
+In order to provide maximum formatting flexibility, [Jinja2 template](https://jinja.palletsprojects.com/en/2.11.x/templates/) files are used to format the output.  __Now Playing__ provides several example templates that may be modified as necessary to suit your needs.
 Be aware that some information provided to the templating engine is only available when run in Local Mode and only if your songs and videos have the proper IDv3 or equivalent tags in them.
 A tool such as